Alonso Fernández de Avellaneda: Humour

 There is evidence that some of Cervantes' condemnations are of tongue-in-cheek references to errors or jokes in Part 1.
 In Part 2, Chapter 59, of Cervantes's version, Don Quixote disregards Avellaneda's Part 2 because in it Sancho Panza's wife is called Mari Gutiérrez, instead of Teresa Panza.
 However, in the early chapters of Part 1 Sancho's wife is called by many names, some within just two paragraphs, including Juana Panza, Mari Gutiérrez, Juana Gutiérrez, Teresa Cascajo, etc. Teresa Panza is settled on only after she becomes a substantial character.
 It is difficult to decide whether they are true mistakes since malapropisms, aliases and puns are a running joke throughout the books.
 Cide Hamete Benengeli is called "Berengena" (eggplant), Teresa is called "Teresona Panza" (approximately "Fat Belly"), etc.

 Translations

 Avellaneda's work was first translated into French, by an anonymous translator.
 Warton (1756) identifies this French translator with Le Sage, but Yardley (1784) doubts.)
 The French translation omits or replaces some of Avellaneda's episodes, and completely alters the ending.
 In the Spanish original, Don Quixote is left "in health and readiness for farther atchievements," but in the French translation, he is shot in a firefight with the Holy Brotherhood on the outskirts of his home town of Argamasilla, and ("it is to be supposed") buried within the town.

 The French translation was translated into English by John Stevens (1705), and reprinted with additional notes by William Augustus Yardley (1784).
 Both of these English editions preserve the French ending in which Quixote dies.

+It was translated again by a Mr. Baker in 1745 in two volumes published by Paul Vaillant in London.